Autism Research Community

 Dr. Yael Kimhi

-Dr. Arad Kodesh is a psychiatrist by training, head of mental health at Meuhedet and a Senior Lecturer at the University of Haifa.
+Prof. Arad Kodesh is a psychiatrist by training, an Associate Professor, Head of mental health at Meuhedet HMO and the University of Haifa.
 In his work, he integrates clinical and research experience on autism.
 At Meuhedet Health Services, he developed an Autism register.
 This register leads to an NIH grant on Autism awarded to the University of Haifa that he is a co-investigator of.
 A case-cohort study was established by linking health care registers from the Meuhedet health care organization that covers 35% of Israelis until the age of 15 years.
 Linked health care registers included the Family Relations Register, the Diagnostic Classification Register, and the Prescription Register.
 The main objective of his studies is to examine the associations between the use of vitamins and medications (e.g. antidepressants) before and during pregnancy and the risk of ASD in offspring.

 Prof. Yoav Kohn

-Prof. Yoav Kohn is the Director of the Donald Cohen Child and Adolescent Psychiatry Department at Jerusalem Mental Health Center, Eitanim.
-He is a Clinical Associate Professor of Psychiatry at the Hebrew University-Hadassah School of Medicine, where he served as Chair of the Department (2013-2017).
+Prof. Yoav Kohn is a Clinical Associate Professor, Director of The Donald Cohen Child and Adolescent Psychiatry Department at Jerusalem Mental Health Center, Eitanim, and the Hadassah School of Medicine at The Hebrew University of Jerusalem.
 Prof. Kohn earned his MD at Hebrew University-Hadassah School of Medicine and trained as an Adult and Child and Adolescent Psychiatrist at Hadassah Medical Center.
-Since early in his career Prof. Kohn has been involved in research in biological psychiatry focusing on psychiatric genetics.
-He is interested in the use of isolated populations, large inbred pedigrees and extreme phenotypes to identify genetic variants with large effect on the phenotype of severe psychiatric disorders.
+Since early in his career, Prof. Kohn has been involved in research in biological psychiatry, focusing on psychiatric genetics.
+He is interested in the use of isolated populations, large inbred pedigrees, and extreme phenotypes to identify genetic variants with large effect on the phenotype of severe psychiatric disorders.
 Prof. Kohn trained in research at Yale University Child Study Center and Genetics Department.
 He was invited to spend a sabbatical as a visiting Associate Professor at the Psychiatry Department of Stanford University.
 He is Cahir of the Israel Society for Biological Psychiatry and a Deputy Editor for the Israel Journal of Psychiatry.

 Dr. Judah Koller

-In his research Dr. Judah Koller takes two distinct but related directions.
+Dr. Judah Koller is an Assistant Professor at the Clinical Child Psychology and Special Education Seymour Fox School of Education, The Hebrew University of Jerusalem.
+In his research, Dr. Judah Koller takes two distinct but related directions.
 First, the phenotypic heterogeneity of children with ASD at the time of initial diagnosis.
 Correlates include societal and familial factors as well as systemic mechanisms such as screening practice and professional/public awareness of autism symptomatology.
-This work is geared towards children receiving the earliest possible stable diagnosis as a stepping-stone to subsequent intervention.
+This work is geared towards children receiving the earliest possible, stable diagnosis as a stepping-stone to subsequent intervention.
 The second direction includes families and systems as mechanisms for understanding phenotypic heterogeneity.
 Currently, He is interested in using parent behavior to interpret variability in symptom expression and as a potential mechanism for intervention.
-In clinical practice, he specialize in differential diagnosis of young children with complex clinical presentations as well as in developmental follow-up of young children with ASD.
+In clinical practice, he specializes in the differential diagnosis of young children with complex clinical presentations as well as in developmental follow-up of young children with ASD.

 Email: firstname.lastname@example.org | Personal website